A Super Affordable, Ultra-Budget 300 Dollar PC Build for Gamers in the US, Canada, Australia or UK

 It's perfect for older and less-demanding games as well, including many popular eSports, so if you're say building a PC for League of Legends or Dota 2/CSGO/Overwatch, you're good to go with this setup for very decent performance in 1080p (low - medium settings for ideal performance) and excellent frame-rates in 720p.

-The Ryzen 3 2200G is also a great option if you want to put together a system now for as cheap a price as possible, and get a dedicated graphics card later down the track to bolster your 1080p performance further when you save up some more money, whilst still having a good base to work with in the meantime as the Ryzen AM4 platform is flexible and you could even upgrade to an even better Ryzen CPU later on as well as getting a dedicated graphics card.
+The Ryzen 3 2200G is also a great option if you want to put together a system now for as cheap as possible, and get a dedicated graphics card later down the track to bolster your 1080p performance further when you save up some more coin, whilst still having a good base to work with in the meantime.
+The Ryzen AM4 platform is flexible and you could even upgrade to a better Ryzen CPU later on as well.

-You also don't need a CPU cooler as the 2200G comes with its own stock cooler, a Wraith Stealth Cooler, which is of very decent quality and all you need especially if you won't be overclocking this little beast.
+You also don't need a CPU cooler for this build as the 2200G comes with its own stock cooler, a Wraith Stealth Cooler, which is of quite decent quality and all you need especially if you won't be overclocking this little build.
 Speaking of overclocking your AMD CPU, the 2200G is unlocked meaning that you can go ahead and squeeze out a little faster performance by doing a little tweaking around should you want to go down that route.

 Not generally recommended for first-time builders, but these days overclocking a CPU (or GPU) is quite straightforward to do so don't rule it out even if you're a fairly inexperienced gamer as you can get a little extra performance for very little effort (and no extra money).
 You could still use the stock cooler for that if you wanted and you're not pushing the chip too far, but it's recommended to get an even better aftermarket CPU cooler if you do end up overclocking.

-This is the same motherboard we've included in our next $400 build also, as it also provides a good affordable base for the 2400G processor as well as a 2200G if you decide on that processor instead for a little extra processing and graphical grunt.
-Just remember that no WiFi is included on this board (most boards don't) so you'll need to get either a wireless PCI-E/PCI adaptor card or USB WiFi dongle if you want wireless networking/internet for this build.
-See our Gaming Desktop Builds Hub for recommendations on these accessories.
+Also, remember that no WiFi is included on this board (most boards don't have built-in WiFi) so you'll need to get either a wireless PCI-E adaptor card or USB WiFi dongle if you want wireless networking/internet for this build.
+See the Gaming Builds Hub and FAQ for specific recommendations on these add-ons.